bahamas10/hue-cli/README.md

 ### listing lights

 All you had to do was press the button on your base station to register, cool right?
-Let's re run the lights command
+Let's re-run the lights command

     $ hue -H 10.0.1.218 lights
     1: Mike 1